Meet Our Team

 During her 30-year career as a health care provider, Kate was drawn to the older adults she was privileged to serve, delighting in their stories and gaining from their experience.
 She developed health and wellness workshops and traveled around the country to share her knowledge and to learn from her participants.
 She later joined Franklin Pierce University, Plymouth State University and Midwestern University as an adjunct professor teaching behavioral science and psychosocial aspects of health care.
 Her most cherished role was stepping in to care for her own parents as their health declined.

 As a home health physical therapist in the Phoenix area, Kate had the opportunity to partner with patients and their families to locate community resources and to maximize dignity, autonomy, and optimal function for each individual she met.
 She brings this wealth of experience to her role as Thought Engagement® Specialist for Geriatric Resources.

-Administrative Assistant – Since 2016
+Geriatric Care Manager – Since 2016

 Administrative Assistant – Since 2018